Bordered manifolds with torus boundary and the link surgery formula: Arc systems and the link surgery formula

 \subsection{Basepoint actions on hypercubes}

 In this section, we define the basepoint action on hypercubes.
-Suppose that $\cL_{\a}$ and $\cL_{\b}$ are hypercubes of attaching curves on $(\Sigma,\ws,\zs)$ and suppose that $w\in \ws$ is a basepoint.
-In this case, we may define a basepoint action

-The basepoint action is a morphism of hypercubes, and is analogous to similar constructions on the ordinary 3-manifold Heegaard Floer groups.
+The basepoint actions are analogs of natural endomorphisms which appear on the ordinary Heegaard Floer complexes, especially in the context of basepoint moving maps and diffeomorphism maps.
+See \cite{SarkarMovingBasepoints}, \cite{ZemQuasi} and \cite{ZemGraphTQFT} for example.